Quicr/laps/docs/peering.md

 In this mode, only control messages are exchanged.
 Mostly [Information Base](#information-bases) messages are exchanged in this mode.
 This mode allows a single connection for control plane functions without requiring the control signaling to follow data forwarding paths.
-Control signaling does not often need more than a single (can include redundant connection for HA) while [data peering](#2-data-peering) messages can benefit from having more than one QUIC connection to scale data forwarding.
+Control signaling does not often need more than a single connection (can include redundant connection for HA) while [data peering](#2-data-peering) messages can benefit from having more than one QUIC connection to scale data forwarding over network ECMP paths.

 ```mermaid
 ---